Nuclear Power Plant Materials and Services

 3.3.
 Transformers and Switchyards (Electrical & Logistics)

+The switchyard acts as the plant's electrical gateway, stepping up the generated voltage (typically 20kV to 25kV) to transmission levels (220kV or 400kV) to minimize energy loss across the national grid.
 This infrastructure provides the critical link between the plant's generator and the national electrical transmission grid, covering the main step-up transformers and the high-voltage switchyard equipment.

 Component Materials and Specifications: